grrr-amsterdam/simply-static-deploy/README.md

 ]);
 ```

-Then configure the Simply Static plugin via the admin interface, and hit `Generate & Deploy` in the `Deploy` tab.
+Then configure the Simply Static plugin via the admin interface.
+The most important setting to get right is:

+- `Delivery Method`: set to `Local Directory` (files are synced to S3, zip won't work)

+Other settings which you should pay attention to:

+- `Additional URLs`: add any URL the plugin is unable to find
+- `Additional Files and Directories`: add additional directories (for example front-end assets)
+- `URLs to Exclude`: for example the uploads folder (but only when you're offloading uploads at runtime)

+If everything is configured correctly, hit `Generate & Deploy` in the `Deploy` tab.

 ## Documentation